assembler-institute/ETL-Episode_III/README.md

 ## Folder Structure and Usage

 - **1-Data_Transformation_Storage.ipynb**: the notebook provides examples of data transformation and storage using ETL techniques.
+Content Resources.
 - **2-Exercises.ipynb**: the notebook contains exercises for practicing ETL concepts.
 - **Images**: Contains images used in the notebooks.